-ARMSTRONG COUNTY MEMORIAL HOSPITAL SCHOOL OF RADIOLOGIC TECHNOLOGY POLICY AND PROCEDURE MANUAL Policy Title: Grading System and Scale Original Date: 11/91 Revision Date: 9/92, 6/96, 9/02, 7/12, 6/14, 6/16
+ARMSTRONG COUNTY MEMORIAL HOSPITAL SCHOOL OF RADIOLOGIC TECHNOLOGY POLICY AND PROCEDURE MANUAL Policy Title: Grading System and Scale Policy Number: 20 Original Date: 11/91 Revision Date: 9/92, 6/96, 9/02, 7/12, 6/14, 6/16 Last Review Date: 6/18

-- A. Progress reports on each student's didactic work performance are maintained, kept current, and are available to the student. - B. The student's didactic achievement will be computed on a straight percentage basis.
+A. Progress reports on each student's didactic work performance are maintained, kept current, and are available to the student.

+B. The student's didactic achievement will be computed on a straight percentage basis.
 Quiz grades, homework, and other class assignments throughout a course account for 50% of the final grade.
-The final test comprises the remaining 50% of the course grade. - C. The student must maintain an 80% subject average didactically and an 85% average clinically.
-When a student falls below this average, the student will be placed on probation for three months and is subject to dismissal from the program if no improvement is shown (Policy #22 Academic and Clinical Probation) - D. Final tests will be given to all students on the same day.
+The final test comprises the remaining 50% of the course grade.

+C. The student must maintain an 80% subject average didactically and an 85% average clinically.
+When a student falls below this average, the student will be placed on probation for three months and is subject to dismissal from the program if no improvement is shown (Policy #22 - Academic and Clinical Probation)

+D. Final tests will be given to all students on the same day.
 If extenuating circumstances should occur and a student is absent during the scheduled final examination, the student will take the examination on the day of return.
-Consideration will be given to students returning after extended periods of time away from classes. - E. Official grade transcripts are given to each student every six months.
+Consideration will be given to students returning after extended periods of time away from classes.

+E. Official grade transcripts are given to each student every six months.

+- G. Grading scale: - 94% 100% ------A 87% - 93% ------B 80% - 86% -----C 75% - 79% -----D 74% & Below-----F

-ARMSTRONG COUNTY MEMORIAL HOSPITAL SCHOOL OF RADIOLOGIC TECHNOLOGY POLICY AND PROCEDURE MANUAL Policy Title: Academic and Clinical Policy Number: 22 Probation Original Date: 5/99 Revision Date: 6/14, 6/16, 6/17 Last Review Date: 6/17
+ARMSTRONG COUNTY MEMORIAL HOSPITAL SCHOOL OF RADIOLOGIC TECHNOLOGY POLICY AND PROCEDURE MANUAL Policy Title: Academic and ClinicalPolicy Number: 22 Probation Original Date: 5/99 Revision Date: 6/14, 6/16, 6/17, 6/18 Last Review Date: 6/18